 The thing is, you’re not certain what’s the best way to store sliced butternut squash, or how long you can refrigerate it before it starts to become slimy.

-If either of the situations is at least slightly similar to yours, this article is for you.
+If either of the situations sounds familiar, this article is for you.
 In it, we go through storage, shelf life, and going bad of this winter squash.
 If you’re interested in that, read on.

 How To Store Butternut Squash

 Once you get the butternut squash home, you should store it in a cool and dry place.